laninsky/reference_aligning_to_established_loci/README.md

 done
 ```

-To execute the script, make sure you have your phasing_settings file, samples.txt file, reference.fa file, and the Rscripts (onelining.R and coverage.R) in the directory where you execute the phasing.sh script.
+To execute the script, make sure you have your phasing_settings file, samples.txt file, reference.fa file, and the Rscripts (modref.R and coverage.R) in the directory where you execute the phasing.sh script.
 You can do this by:
 ```
 bash phasing.sh
 ```